His genitive: Origins and history

 The "his" genitive as a hypercorrection had a brief literary existence, whatever its prevalence in spoken English.
 Having only appeared around 1580, it was exceptionally rare by 1700.
 As printing became more widespread, and printed grammars informally standardized written English, the "-s" genitive (also known as the Saxon genitive) with an apostrophe (as if a "his" had been contracted) had gone to all nominal genders, including nouns that previously had an unmarked genitive (such as "Lady" in "Lady Day").
 This remains the general form for creating possessives in English.

 Parallels in other languages

-Constructions parallel to the "his" genitive are found in other languages, especially Germanic.
+Constructions parallel to the "his" genitive are found in other languages, especially Germanic and Turkic.